steve1316/gfl-reactjs-wiki/README.md

 ## Roadmap

-- [ ] **Formation Simulator** - place an echelon and see tile, equipment and fairy buffs applied to each doll's stats.
 - [ ] **Story player** - read the main story and events in the browser.

 ## Running locally